axgle/a/README.md

 # a
-Use commands to generate project trees(currently only generates Ruby gems.)
+Using commands you create you can generate project trees.

 ## Build & install:
 ```ruby